menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Determine Address in use.
   This section contains several checkboxes that determine whether an IP Address should be considered as being in use.
 Check the appropriate checkboxes to specify which rules should be applied to the IP Addresses.

-Advanced system settings.
-  Click this button to display the dialog box for entering advanced system settings.
-For more information about the contents of this dialog box, see the Men&Mice Knowledge Base.

 3. When the desired selections/entries are made, click :guilabel:`OK`.